dankamongmen/libnetstack/README.md

 When the object will be needed for multiple operations, it's generally better to use the reference-counter approach.
-Compared to the extraction method, this allows atomic inspection of multiple attributes, and requires only one lookup instead of N. While the object is held, it cannot be destroyed by the netstack, but it might be replaced.
-It is thus possible for multiple objects in this situation to share the same key, something that never happens in the real world (or in the netstack cache).
+Compared to the extraction method, this allows atomic inspection of multiple attributes, and requires only one lookup instead of N. While the object is held, it cannot be destroyed by the `netstack`, but it might be replaced.
+It is thus possible for multiple objects in this situation to share the same key, something that never happens in the real world (or in the `netstack`'s cache).
 Failing to down the reference counter is effectively a memory leak.

 The second mechanism, a deep copy, is only rarely useful.
 It leaves no residue outside the caller, and is never shared when created.
 This could be important for certain control flows and memory architectures.

-Whether deep-copied or shared, the object can and must be abandoned via `netstack_iface_abandon()`.
+Whether deep-copied or shared, the object can and should be abandoned via `netstack_iface_abandon()`.
 This should be done even if the `netstack` is destroyed, with the implication that both shared and copied `netstack_iface`s remains valid after a call to `netstack_destroy()`.